archan937/stack_tracy/README.md

     $ rake

-You can also run a single test:
+You can also run a single test file:

     $ ruby test/unit/test_tracy.rb